 There are several very bright spots for the LP.
 It is the only minor party on the ballot of all 50 states, an impressive achievement.
 Moreover, a very recent Gallup poll finds 62 % of Americans stated a third party was needed, the highest level ever.

-buy gabapentin online canada What is the goal of the LP?
+purchase ivermectin What is the goal of the LP?

 The difficulty in commenting on the future of the LP is while its slogan is “The Party of Principle,” there is no discussion of how these principles translate into practical policies that improve life in the U.S. A statement of principles is merely a statement of surface-level belief.
 Fighting to transform principles into reality, is costly.
 It involves a tremendous amount of hard work, action, communications with people outside of the party circle, coalition building, education, recruitment, and an openness to others who might support many of the LP principles, but not all.
 In short, the LP must recognize political success is achieved by addition, not by principles.